 The Virginia Land Conservation Foundation Board of Trustees met on May 18, 2016, and approved a proposed grant round of about $6 million.
-A grant workshop will be held on June 28, 2016, 1 to 4 p.m. in the Virginia Department of Forestry Fire Training Room at 900 Natural Resources Drive in Charlottesville.
-All applicants are strongly advised to attend the workshop.
-For more information and to register, email firstname.lastname@example.org.
+Grants will be awarded at the Sept.
+14 board meeting.
+For more information, email email@example.com.
 Visit this page for information about the grant round.

 Virginia ConservationVision, developed and maintained by the Department of Conservation and Recreation, is a suite of broadly applicable tools for guiding strategic conservation decisions.
 ConservationVision, originally developed as the Virginia Conservation Lands Needs Assessment, is maintained using GIS (geographic information system) analyses to model and map land conservation priorities in Virginia based on a variety of datasets from private, local, state and federal agencies.
 The models facilitate conservation by helping target conservation efforts and by guiding comprehensive planning (green infrastructure).
 They are available on Natural Heritage Data Explorer, LandScope Virginia and LandScope Chesapeake, and DCR's website.
 ConservationVision allows the manipulation of issue-specific data sets that can be weighted and overlaid to reflect the needs and concerns of a variety of conservation partners.